-One of the key components of developing a 21st Century curriculum is the seamless integration of Information Technology.
-CNPS is moving away from using technology in basic ways that layer technology on top of traditional teaching and learning, and rather using it seamlessly to allow for opportunities for students to be creative and work collaboratively, being developers of new content knowledge'.
+One of the key components of developing a 21st Century curriculum is the seamless integration of Information Technology (NPDL: Leveraging Technology).
+Changing the way we teach through 'Deep Learning' allows teachers to move away from using technology in basic ways that layer technology on top of traditional teaching and learning, towards using it seamlessly to allow for opportunities for students to be creative and work collaboratively, being developers of new content knowledge'.